georgetown-cs-edu/chirpy/README.md

 # Deliverables, Part II: The beginnings of Chirpy

-The second (and final) deliverable for this assignment is a functioning user registration and user listing service.  **YOU DO NOT HAVE TO BUILD OTHER COMPONENTS OF CHIRPY FOR THIS ASSIGNMENT.
-JUST DO THE USER REGISTRATION AND USER LISTING SERVICES.**
+The second (and final) deliverable for this assignment is a functioning user registration and user listing service.  <mark>**YOU DO NOT HAVE TO BUILD OTHER COMPONENTS OF CHIRPY FOR THIS ASSIGNMENT.
+JUST DO THE USER REGISTRATION AND USER LISTING SERVICES.**</mark>

 The requirements are: